asoplata/asoplata.github.io/_pages/cv.md

   - /resume
 ---

-For an out-of-date version of my CV, <a href="/files/austin-soplata-cv-out-of-date.pdf">click here for a PDF</a>.
+For a slightly out-of-date version of my CV, <a href="/files/austin-soplata-cv-out-of-date.pdf">click here for a PDF</a>.

 <!-- {% include base_path %} -->